dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

       * for all distros: **make sure you're using bash for 7zip to work**.
    2. run this `7z e -txar *.pkg *.dmg; 7z e *.dmg */Base*` to extract `BaseSystem.dmg` and `BaseSystem.chunklist`
    3. mount your USB partition with `udisksctl` (`udisksctl mount -b /dev/<your USB partition block>`, no sudo required in most cases) or with `mount` (`sudo mount /dev/<your USB partition block> /where/your/mount/stuff`, sudo is required)
-   4. `cd` to your usb driver and `mkdir com.apple.recovery.boot` in the root of your FAT32 USB partition
+   4. `cd` to your USB driver and `mkdir com.apple.recovery.boot` in the root of your FAT32 USB partition
    5. now `cp` or `rsync` both `BaseSystem.dmg` and `BaseSystem.chunklist` into `com.apple.recovery.boot` folder.

 ### Method 2 (in case 1 didn't work)